An Excerpt from active measures: part ii

 “Mohandis!” they shouted gleefully.
 “Mohandis!”

-Taghavi's chief of operations, Colonel Shahroud Mozaffari, sitting to his left, gave a slight eye roll.
-"These Iraqi boys think you're some movie star."
+Sitting to his left, Taghavi’s chief of operations, Colonel Shahroud Mozaffari, gave a slight eye roll.
+“These Iraqi boys think you’re some movie star.”

-"To them, you are, baradar.
-You're their icon," Captain Vahid Zamanian, Taghavi's aide-de-camp, said earnestly from the front passenger seat as the Hilux began honking.
-"These men stared down death and won because you gave them faith to confront it.
-They placed that faith in you."
+“To them, you are, baradar.
+You’re their icon,” Captain Vahid Zamanian, Taghavi’s aide-de-camp, said earnestly from the front passenger seat as the Hilux started honking.
+“These men stared down death and won because you gave them faith to confront it.
+They placed that faith in you.”

 Taghavi nodded shyly and waved.
 “They’re just teenagers...”